Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 How to Choose the Most Suitable Implant Size for Your Needs

-Breast augmentation surgery typically aims to enhance breast size and shape while maintaining a natural look.
+Breast augmentation surgery typically aims to alter breast size and shape.
 Improperly fitted breast implants can cause poor outcomes and aesthetics.

 There is NO “one size fits all” solution, so Dr Rubinstein considers several factors to find the right implant size that suits your:

 Aside from extensive measurement tools, he also recommends the “try on” approach for his patients.
-You can try silicone implant sizers in a bra of your desired size to get a rough idea of the implant size you need.
+You can try silicone implant sizers in a bra of your wanted size to get a rough idea of the implant size that suits you.

 Dr Rubinstein’s Melbourne clinic also uses Vectra 3D Imaging, the latest imaging system for cosmetic surgery procedures.